andrewcooke/choochoo/docs/segments.md

       * Finish candidates earlier than start candidates are discarded.

-      * Finish candidates not within 10% of the segment distance are discarded.
+      * Pairs of candidates not within 10% of the segment distance are discarded.

       * Start and finish positions are refined:

-          * GPS points within the activity to either side of the candidate position are included to within `outer_bound`.
+	  * The coordinate pair is expanded so that distance from the end point increase in both directions.

-          * Starting from the GPS point that implies the shortest segment, move away (ie to longer segment distances) in `delta` steps, interpolating linearly to subsequent GPS points, until at a local minimum in distance from the endpoint (or moving outside `outer_bound`).
+          * Starting from the GPS point that implies the shortest segment, move away (ie to longer segment distances) until at a local minimum in distance from the endpoint (or moving outside `outer_bound`).

           * If this distance is within `inner_bound`, use the interpolated time as the refined candidate.